Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-enhanced-detailed-analysis-visuals.md

 - Potentially add animations for data updates
 - Extend visual improvements to other dashboard sections
 - Consider implementing a light/dark theme toggle specific to analysis views
+- Add keyboard navigation support for fullscreen mode (ESC to exit)